DevRamzy/alx-zero_day/README.md

-This are projects are all repeats!
+This projects are all repeats!